yuliangzhong/MPC_project/readme.md

    (zero terminal; terminate in LQR feasible set).
 6. Soft constraint MPC.
 7. Offset MPC for constant unknown disturbance.
+8. MPC and C compiler (with FORCES Pro).

 ## Figures and results

 check "MPC_report.pdf" for details.

+## Archive

+In /archive, lecture notes and summary of class named "Model Predictive Control" in ETH Zurich are provided for reference.